CalvinUW/Washington_pollutant_map/README.md

 The sixth [dataset](https://geo.wa.gov/datasets/WADOH::toxic-releases-from-facilities-rsei-model-current-version/about ) contains information on the weighted toxic emissions for each Washington state census tract.

-Besides the data from the Washington Geospatial Open Data Portal, a [cartographic boundary map](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html) of Washington state land area was used.
+Besides the data from the Washington Geospatial Open Data Portal, a [cartographic boundary map](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html) of the Washington state land area was used.

 For browsing different cities, the coorindates were acquired from the [Maps of World](https://www.mapsofworld.com/usa/states/washington/lat-long.html) and later converted into a CSV file.